lazaret/anuket/README.rst

 Usage
 -----
 Anuket is writed so he can be extended by other Pyramid applications by using the extensibility mecanism of Pyramid.
-For details please read our `Anuket tutorial`_.
+For details please read the `Anuket tutorial`_.

 Licence